Michael Jackson and Bubbles: Interpretation

 Koons has stated that he was also inspired by the triangular composition of Michelangelo's Pietà.
 Furthermore, the work's material reminds of catholic mass-produced figures of saints which are usually manufactured in porcelain and gold leaf.
 Thus the sculpture becomes a kitschy object that is appealing for a wide public and the art market.
 Koons claims that he wanted to depict Jackson as a new redemptive figure who enables people to discover their own cultural mythology.

 Michael Jackson and Bubbles has also been read as a symbol of the human desire for self-discovery.
 Jackson demonstrated publicly his childlike personality and tried to reinvent himself by means of plastic surgery.
 Koons was fascinated by the self transformations of Jackson and the way he played with images such as himself against Bubbles.

-Reception in fine arts
+Reception

 The American artist Paul McCarthy created some sculptures relating to Michael Jackson and Bubbles by Jeff Koons, e.g. Michael Jackson and Bubbles (Gold) from 1997 to 1999 (today in the Christian Flick Collection) or Michael Jackson Fucked Up (Big Head) from 2002.